Gustav Thöni

-Gustav Thöni ([ˈɡustav ˈtøːni; ˈteːni]; sometimes listed as Gustavo Thoeni; born 28 February 1951) is an Italian retired alpine ski racer.
+Gustav Thöni ([ˈɡustav ˈtøːni; ˈteːni]; sometimes listed as Gustavo Thoeni; born 28 February 1951) is an Italian retired World Cup alpine ski racer.

 Career

 Thöni was born in the German-speaking province of South Tyrol, in the hamlet of Trafoi of the Stilfs municipality, which is situated on the northern ramp of the Stelvio Pass.
 He currently operates a hotel there.

 Ranked among the greatest Italian skiers ever, Thöni won three Olympic medals and a total of four overall World Cup titles in five years in the early 1970s.
 The four titles are an achievement he shares with Pirmin Zurbriggen and Hermann Maier, exceeded by Marcel Hirscher's eight and Marc Girardelli's five.

 Thöni was the dominant skier in the technical events (slalom and giant slalom) in the early 1970s.
-At Val d'Isère, on December 12, 1968, was his World Cup debut.
+At Val d'Isère, on 12 December 1968, was his World Cup debut.
 The 17-year-old placed 40th in the giant slalom (bib 110).
 His first victory came in the first race of the next season, a giant slalom at Val d'Isère, France, in December 1969.
 Still a teenager, he had a very successful rookie year during that 1970 season with four victories and nine podiums.
 He finished third in the overall standings, just eight points behind winner Karl Schranz of Austria.
 Thöni won the overall title the next three seasons of 1971–73, and again in 1975.
 He was succeeded as the dominant technical skier by Ingemar Stenmark of Sweden, then by Alberto Tomba.